Bridge Multisections of Knotted Surfaces in $S^4$: Band surgeries are unknotting moves

 The second step in the proof is to use the arcs in $t\cap \left(\cup_{i=1}^n B_i\right)$ to guide a sequence of 0--sector perturbations of $\Tcal$.
 As mentioned in Remark \ref{rem:0_pert}, 0--perturbations are determined by one type 1 arc with arbitrary framing.
 The first type 1 arc we use is one from $t\cap \left(\cup_{i=1}^n B_i\right)$ that intersects $\Sigma_i$ and $T_i$ once.
 After the 0--perturbation, the guiding arc $t$ will intersect $\cup_{i=1}^n B_i$ in one less arc.
 The third row of Figure \ref{fig:multisecting_tubes_1} exemplifies how one can begin this process.
 We continue the sequence of 0--perturbations until we are left with a guiding arc, denoted again by $t$, that intersects the interior of exactly two distinct 3--balls, say $B_1$ and $B_j$ for some $j\neq 1$.
 The arc $t\cap B_1$ (resp. $t\cap B_j$) has no critical points and connects one point in $\Sigma$ with one point of $T_1$ (resp. $T_j$).
 We have two options, depending on whether $j=2,n$ or not.
 If $j\neq 2,n$, we can consider a tuple of arcs $\rho$ with exactly two type 1 arcs: $\rho_1= t\cap B_1$ and $\rho_j= t\cap B_j$.
 As $\rho_1$ and $\rho_j$ are not consecutive arcs, $(\rho,f)$ is an admissible tuple regardless of the framing $f$.
 Moreover, by Example \ref{ex:more_tubes}, banded surgery along $(\rho,f)$ represents a 1--handle addition to $F$ with guiding arcs $\rho_1\cup \rho_j=t$.

 To end, suppose that $j=2$ (the same argument works for $j=n$).
-The tuple of arcs $\rho$ defined in the previous paragraph may not be admissible.
-To ensure the admissibility condition, we perform extra multiple-sector perturbations described in Figure \ref{fig:multisecting_tubes_2}.
+The tuple of arcs $\rho$ defined in the previous paragraph may not be admissible, or $\rho_1\cup\rho_2$ may connect the same component of $T_1\cup \T_2$.
+To ensure the admissibility condition, we perform additional multiple-sector perturbations described in Figure \ref{fig:multisecting_tubes_2}.
 First, we use the increasing arcs $t\cap B_1$ and $t\cap B_2$ to guide two consecutive 0--sector perturbations.
 We follow this with consecutive 1--sector perturbations as in Figure \ref{fig:multisecting_tubes_2}.
 The link $T_1\cup \T_2$ for the resulting multiplane diagram has two new 1--bridge unknots (obtained from the 1--sector perturbations).
 Moreover, the guiding arc $t$ can be slid to connect those two new unknots as in Figure \ref{fig:multisecting_tubes_2}.
 In particular, we obtain an admissible tuple of $\rho$ with $\rho_1=t\cap B_1$, $\rho_2=t\cap B_2$, and $\rho_i$ type 0 for $i\neq 1,2$.
-By Lemma \ref{lem:framing_condition}, $(\rho,f)$ is an admissible tuple for any framing $f$.
-Furthermore, by Example \ref{ex:tubings}, banded surgery along $(\rho,f)$ represents a 1--handle addition to $F$ with guiding arcs $\rho_1\cup \rho_2=t$.
+Since $\rho_1$ and $\rho_2$ now connect different components of the link $T_1\cup \T_2$, any choice of framing for $\rho_1$ and $\rho_2$ will make the tuple $(\rho,f)$ admissible.
+By Example \ref{ex:tubings}, banded surgery along $(\rho,f)$ represents a 1--handle addition to $F$ with guiding arcs $\rho_1\cup \rho_2=t$.
 This finishes the proof of the proposition. \end{proof}

 We are ready to prove the main results of this section.
-This relies heavily on \cite[Thm 2.3]{HK79b} which states that any surface in 4-space can be unknotted by adding enough 1--handles.
+This relies heavily on \cite[Thm 2.3]{HK79b} which states that any surface in $S^4$ can be unknotted by adding enough 1--handles.
 In particular, any pair of surfaces can be related by a sequence of 1--handle additions, connected sums with unknotted projective spaces, and their inverses.

 \begin{theorem} Let $\Tcal$ be an arbitrary multiplane diagram.
-After a finite number of band surgeries, the resulting multiplane diagram $\Tcal'$ satisfies that $F_{\Tcal'}$ is an unknotted surface. \end{theorem} \begin{proof} By \cite[Thm 2.3]{HK79b}, we know that any surface in 4-space can be unknotted by adding enough 1--handles.
+There exists a finite sequence of band surgeries that turn $\Tcal$ into a multiplane diagram of an unknotted surface. \end{theorem} \begin{proof} By \cite[Thm 2.3]{HK79b}, we know that any surface in $S^4$ can be unknotted by adding enough 1--handles.
 Proposition \ref{prop:multisecting_tubes} ensures that each 1--handle addition can be performed via finitely many band surgeries to $\Tcal$. \end{proof}